Testing Tail Weight of a Distribution Via Hazard Rate: Proof of Main Theorem

 where the bar in $\overline{E_1}$ indicates the complement event of $E_{1}$.
 Note that $Y_{(i)} - \E{Y_{(i)}}$ cannot be smaller than a negative quantity if $E_1$ does not happen.
 Thus, the last term above is zero, and we have:

-\item \textbf{Second term:} In the case that $E_2$ holds, $y$ is at most $\E{Y_{(i)}} + \delta$. \macomment{Is the next sentence true?
-What should be the length of a bucket? $1/k$ or $1/k^2$?} Note that since $\delta $ is smaller than $1/k$, and we assume that the function is Lipschitz in the bucket which starts at $\E{Y_{(i)}}$, then we can use the Lipschitzness assumption as follows:
+\item \textbf{Second term:} In the case that $E_2$ holds, $y$ is at most $\E{Y_{(i)}} + \delta$.
+Note that since $\delta $ is smaller than $1/k$, and we assume that the function is Lipschitz in the bucket which starts at $\E{Y_{(i)}}$, then we can use the Lipschitzness assumption as follows:

 Now, we have:

 We will use the above bound later and combine it with the bound for the third term.

 \item \textbf{Third term:} In the case where $E_3$ holds, we do not have an upper bound for ${F^{-1}}'(y)$.
 However, we exploit the fact that this case happens with a small probability.